techCarpenter/garage-wiki/ebooks/wishcraft.md

 - _Who_ do you work with, eat with, laugh and talk with, sleep with?
 You will undoubtedly want to write some of your favorite real people into your fantasy; you might also want to include some types of people you’d like to be surrounded by - writers, musicians, children, people your own age, people of all different ages, athletes, Frenchmen, financiers, simple country people, celebrities, etc.

 ---

+#### Morning

+- I wake up at 5:30-6.
+Drink some water, get dressed for the day.
+- I walk alone or with 1 close person in the morning through the woods.
+Hear the birds chirping and watch the sun rise.
+- Once I'm back from walking, I enjoy breakfast with my family.
+We eat eggs and toast with bacon, then hear everyone's plans for the day.
+- By 8, I make my way to my home office.
+In the quiet, empty room I sit down for a time to work on my software product or write or plan my next project.
+- I work until 12.

+#### Afternoon

+- At 12 I take lunch with my darling wife Hannah.
+If the kids aren't in school, I eat lunch and play with them for a while, enjoying the time together as a family.
+- When nap time approaches, I help Hannah get the younger ones down for nap.
+I then make my way to the workshop to work on my latest wood or metal project.
+-

+#### Evening